Genvoya FDA Approval History

 Genvoya (elvitegravir, cobicistat, emtricitabine and tenofovir alafenamide or E/C/F/TAF) is an antiretroviral combination for the treatment of HIV infection.

-FDA Approval: The safety and efficacy profile for Genvoya was evaluated over four clinical trials.
-Genvoya was shown to be effective in reducing viral loads and comparable to the other HIV treatment regimens.
-Genvoya contains a newly approved form of tenofovir (tenofovir alafenamide or TAF) which provides lower levels of tenofovir in the bloodstream, but higher levels within the cells where the HIV-1 virus replicates.
+- Genvoya contains a newer form of tenofovir (tenofovir alafenamide or TAF) which provides lower levels of tenofovir in the bloodstream, but higher levels within the cells where the HIV-1 virus replicates.
 The combination of antiretroviral drugs in Genvoya has efficacy comparable to Stribild (elvitegravir, cobicistat, emtricitabine and tenofovir disoproxil fumarate or E/C/F/TDF), but appears to be associated with less kidney toxicity and decreases in bone density than the tenofovir disoproxil fumarate (TDF) combination.

-Mechanism: Genvoya is a fixed-dose combination of four antiretroviral drugs: elvitegravir, an HIV-1 integrase strand transfer inhibitor (INSTI), cobicistat, a CYP3A inhibitor, and emtricitabine and tenofovir alafenamide (TAF), both HIV-1 nucleoside analog reverse transcriptase inhibitors (NRTIs).
-It is indicated as a complete regimen for the treatment of HIV-1 infection in adults and pediatric patients 12 years of age and older.
+- Genvoya is a fixed-dose combination of four antiretroviral drugs: elvitegravir, an HIV-1 integrase strand transfer inhibitor (INSTI), cobicistat, a CYP3A inhibitor, and emtricitabine and tenofovir alafenamide (TAF), both HIV-1 nucleoside analog reverse transcriptase inhibitors (NRTIs).
+It is indicated as a complete regimen for the treatment of HIV-1 infection in patients with body weight at least 25 kg.

-Side Effects: The most common side effects associated with Genvoya are nausea, diarrhea, headache, and fatigue.
+- Common side effects include nausea, diarrhea, headache, and fatigue.